 Pain relief for a cold during pregnancy

 I recommend Tylenol.
 While a lot of people think it isn’t helpful at all, it is about as good as you can have, especially during the first trimester.
-Tylenol is a pregnancy category B.
+Tylenol is a category B medication.

-Ibuprofen can also sometimes be taken (but keep in mind to make SURE you eat something with it, as it can mess with your stomach) in the 1st and 2nd trimesters, but check with your doctor to be sure.
+Ibuprofen or nonsteroidal anti-inflammatory drugs can also sometimes be taken (but keep in mind to make SURE you eat something with it, as it can mess with your stomach) in the 1st and 2nd trimesters, but check with your doctor to be sure (if you have ANY issues with bleeding or placental issues that will change their recommendation a lot on this).

 {sidenote: The only things that are category A (the safest) are prenatal vitamins, and things that promote a healthy baby}